Spring gardening tips from Chelsea Flower Show Gold Medalist, Paul Holt

 The clue is in the name, but what was your inspiration behind ‘Celebrate Autumn with Plants’ at last year’s Chelsea Flower Show?

 Well, it was such an unusual RHS Chelsea Flower Show, because of the pandemic, it was the first time in its 100+ year history it had been held in autumn.
-It had been such a tough time, we really just wanted to go to town with the autumnal color palette and embrace it as a kid!
+It had been such a tough time, we really just wanted to go to town with the autumnal colour palette and embrace it as a kid!
 Chestnuts, jumping into crunchy leaves—and of course, autumnal coloured plants like Coral bead, Orange king, Bird of Paradise, and Eternal Flame (plus a few pumpkins).
 Houseplants don’t have to be green!

 Gardening saw a massive boom during the pandemic.
 Any tips for the novice gardener?